 It is your own responsibility to ensure that the services provided or the services purchased comply with Danish law.

-Each user is obliged of his own operationto take out and maintain relevant insurance in respect of both the lessorand the lessee or the provision of services or the recipient of services.
+Each user is obliged of his own accord to take out and maintain relevant insurance, both landlord and tenant or provider of services or recipient of services.

-It is your own responsibility to ensure that your home insurance covers lendingof assets or covers borrowed assets.
-According to our current knowledge, home insurance does not normally cover the rental of the following assets:
+It is your own responsibility to ensure that your home insurance or other relevant insurance covers the lending of assets or covers borrowed assets.
+According to our current knowledge, home insurance does not usually cover the rental of the following assets:

 - Gold, silver, jewelry, pearls and gemstones, money and the like.